Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Flying Blue award pricing for economy class between JFK and Johannesburg

-The economy class fuel surcharges average about $160, which stings a bit.
+The fuel surcharges for economy tickets average around $160, which stings a bit.
 Award availability can be hit or miss at 35,000 miles.
 We found some award availability close-in, but your best bet is searching well in advance for award seats.

 You may be able to find cheaper tickets with other airline alliances, but Flying Blue is the best SkyTeam program by far.
 The only thing that hurts for business class is the taxes, fees, and surcharges.
 You should expect to pay around $400 one-way.
 Business class award availability at reasonable rates is more irregular.
 But we consider 95,000 miles one-way to some destinations a good deal.
 You have your choice between flying nonstop Delta One business class for 100,000 miles or connecting in Paris to save 5,000 miles.